Welcome

+Overview

 In some contexts, a welcome is extended to a stranger to an area or a household.
 "The concept of welcoming the stranger means intentionally building into the interaction those factors that make others feel that they belong, that they matter, and that you want to get to know them".
 It is also noted, however, that "[i]n many community settings, being welcoming is viewed as in conflict with ensuring safety.
 Thus, welcoming becomes somewhat self-limited: 'We will be welcoming unless you do something unsafe'".
 Different cultures have their own traditional forms of welcome, and a variety of different practices can go into an effort to welcome:

 Indications that visitors are welcome can occur at different levels.
 For example, a welcome sign, at the national, state, or municipal level, is a road sign at the border of a region that introduces or welcomes visitors to the region.
 A welcome sign might also be present for a specific community, or an individual building.
 One architect suggests that "[a] primary distinction between a gateway and a Welcome sign is that the gateway is usually designed and built by an outsider, a developer or architect, while the Welcome sign has been designed and built by an inside member of the community".
 A welcome mat is a doormat that welcomes visitors to a house or other building by providing them with a place to wipe their feet before entering.

-Another community tradition, the welcome wagon, a phrase that originally referred to an actual wagon containing a collection of useful gifts collected from residents of an area to welcome new people moving to that area.
+Another community tradition, the welcome wagon, has its origins in an actual wagon containing a collection of useful gifts collected from residents of an area to welcome new people moving to that area.

+You're welcome

+The phrase "you're welcome" is a common polite response to a person saying "thank you", shortened from "you are welcome", which originally signified that the thanking person was "welcome" to whatever they were thanking the other person for, suggesting that no thanks were needed.